 13,000 people are evicted from their traditional homelands to make way for the Bakun Dam.

 The largest gathering ever of the Penan people takes place at Warrior’s Day in Long Sayan.

 Rumah Nor victory in High Court is the first to recognize the rights of Sarawak’s indigenous peoples over traditional forest reserves.
 Hundreds of communities across Sarawak begin mapping and file similar land rights claims in court.

 First Microhydro Project is completed in Long Lawen, Belaga, Sarawak.
-Though the community was evicted for the Bakun dam, they fled the resettlement camp to reoccupy their ancestral lands, built this microhydro project.
-They won government approval to stay, and ended all logging in their watershed.
+Though the community is evicted for the Bakun dam, they flee the resettlement camp to reoccupy their ancestral lands and successfully complete the microhydro project.
+They win government approval to stay, and end all logging in their watershed.

 Indigenous lands defender Harrison Ngau receives grant to argue 30 land rights cases in High Court.

 Uma Bawang wins the prestigious Equator Prize from the United Nations; award presented at the World Summit on Sustainable Development.

 Borneo Project brings indigenous activist Merin Rayong to California for advanced mapping skills trainings.